dotnet/docs-maui/docs/user-interface/graphics/draw.md

 .NET Multi-platform App UI (.NET MAUI) graphics, in the `Microsoft.Maui.Graphics` namespace, enables you to draw graphical objects on a canvas that's defined as an `ICanvas` object.

-The .NET MAUI `GraphicsView` control provides access to an `ICanvas` object, on which properties can be set and methods invoked to draw graphical objects.
-For more information about the `GraphicsView`, see [GraphicsView](~/user-interface/controls/graphicsview.md).
+The .NET MAUI <xref:Microsoft.Maui.Controls.GraphicsView> control provides access to an `ICanvas` object, on which properties can be set and methods invoked to draw graphical objects.
+For more information about the <xref:Microsoft.Maui.Controls.GraphicsView>, see [GraphicsView](~/user-interface/controls/graphicsview.md).

 > [!IMPORTANT]
 > Graphical objects are drawn on an `ICanvas` in units of pixels.